Stable Big Bang formation for Einstein's equations: The complete sub-critical regime: Introduction

-{\bf Polarized axi-symmetric initial data.} The Schwarzschild black hole singularity is highly unstable, as is shown by the fact that instead of singularities, near-Schwarzschild Kerr solutions have Cauchy horizons inside their black holes, and the metric can be smoothly extended across them.
-However, the Schwarzschild singularity was recently shown to be stable \cite{AF} as a solution to the Einstein-vacuum equations under symmetric perturbations, specifically those perturbations whose solutions exhibit a hypersurface-orthogonal, spacelike, Killing vectorfield $X$ with $\mathbb{T}^1$ orbits.\footnote{Note that Kerr solutions, although axi-symmetric, do not contain a hypersurface-orthogonal Killing field.} This symmetry class is closely related to the polarized $U(1)$ symmetry class that we study here, as we now describe.
-Compared to the $U(1)$-symmetric polarized solutions with $\mathbb{T}^3$ topology that we study in the present paper, the main difference in \cite{AF} is that $X$ degenerates at a 2-dimensional submanifold; since the vectorfield $X$ in \cite{AF} is tangent to 2-spheres, such degeneracies are topologically unavoidable.
-This can be concretely seen already in the case of the background Schwarzschild metric in classical $(t,r,\theta,\phi)$ coordinates, where $X := \partial_{\phi}$ is the Killing field, and its (square) norm ${\bf g}_{Schwarzschild}(\partial_\phi,\partial_\phi)=r^2\sin^2\theta$ vanishes at exactly $\theta=0,\pi$ (away from the singularity $r=0$).
-Apart from this extra feature of the degenerate Killing vectorfield and the difference in topology ($\mathbb{R}\times\mathbb{S}^2$ instead of the $\mathbb{T}^3$ topology considered here), the stability result of \cite{AF} can be seen to correspond\footnote{To see the correspondence, one must re-parametrize the coordinate $r$ to proper time (recall that $r$ is a time function in the Schwarzschild black hole interior, whereas $t$ is a spatial coordinate, in the classical coordinate representation of the Schwarzschild metric).} to a special case of our symmetric blowup results, specifically Theorem~\ref{thm:precise.U1}, with background Kasner exponents $\widetilde{q}_1=-\frac{1}{3}$, $\widetilde{q}_2=\widetilde{q}_3=\frac{2}{3}$.
-The method of proof introduced in \cite{AF} differs from ours in many ways, most importantly in its heavy use of the specific symmetry class, in particular its reliance on a wave-map reduction of the Einstein-vacuum equations; the method is therefore not applicable to the non-symmetric solutions that we study in Theorem~\ref{thm:precise}.
+{\bf $\bullet$ Polarized axi-symmetric initial data.} The Schwarzschild black hole singularity is highly unstable, as is shown by the fact that instead of singularities, near-Schwarzschild Kerr solutions have Cauchy horizons inside their black holes, and the metric can be smoothly extended across them.
+However, the Schwarzschild singularity was recently shown to be stable \cite{AF} as a solution to the Einstein-vacuum equations under symmetric perturbations, specifically those perturbations whose solutions exhibit a hypersurface-orthogonal, spacelike, Killing vectorfield $X$ with $\mathbb{T}^1$ orbits.\footnote{Note that Kerr solutions, although axi-symmetric, do not contain a hypersurface-orthogonal Killing field.} This symmetry class is closely related to the polarized $U(1)$-symmetry class that we study in Theorem~\ref{thm:precise.U1}, as we now describe.
+Compared to the polarized $U(1)$-symmetric solutions with $\mathbb{T}^3$ spatial topology that we study in the present paper, the main difference in \cite{AF} is that $X$ degenerates at a $2$-dimensional submanifold; since the vectorfield $X$ in \cite{AF} is tangent to 2-spheres, such degeneracies are topologically unavoidable.
+This can be concretely seen already in the case of the background Schwarzschild metric in classical $(t,r,\theta,\phi)$ coordinates, where $X := \partial_{\phi}$ is the Killing field, and away from the singularity $\lbrace r = 0 \rbrace$, its (square) norm ${\bf g}_{\textnormal{Schwarzschild}}(\partial_\phi,\partial_\phi)=r^2\sin^2\theta$ vanishes at exactly $\theta=0,\pi$.
+Apart from this extra feature of the degenerate Killing vectorfield and the difference in topology ($\mathbb{R}\times\mathbb{S}^2$ instead of the $\mathbb{T}^3$ topology considered here), the stability result of \cite{AF} can be seen to correspond\footnote{To see the correspondence, one must re-parametrize the coordinate $r$ to proper time (recall that $r$ is a time function in the Schwarzschild black hole interior, whereas $t$ is a spatial coordinate, in the classical coordinate representation of the Schwarzschild metric).} to a special case of our symmetric blowup-results, specifically Theorem~\ref{thm:precise.U1}, with background Kasner exponents $\widetilde{q}_1=-\frac{1}{3}$, $\widetilde{q}_2=\widetilde{q}_3=\frac{2}{3}$.
+The method of proof introduced in \cite{AF} is very much tied to the specific symmetry class, relying on a wave-maps reduction of the Einstein-vacuum equations, and it is therefore not applicable to the non-symmetric solutions that we study in Theorem~\ref{thm:precise}.
+However, it seems that the use of the particular symmetry reduction in \cite{AF} allowed for the derivation of more refined asymptotic behaviors for the spatial components of the metric compared to the results we derive in Theorem~\ref{thm:precise.U1}.